Case Study: Moodles

 Making of a Musical Quiz

 To develop a game of Simon, the team developed a process for generating MIDI files and converting them into MIDI JSON.
-Below is an example of what our MIDI files looked like.
-The compositions were edited in Pro Tools and then exported to MIDI, for further processing into MIDI JSON.
-MIDI JSON is the modern equivalent of MIDI XML, which is a better format for storing data in the cloud.
+Below is an example of the MIDI files.
+The compositions were edited in Pro Tools and then exported.

-The quiz consists of the melody for Beethoven's 5th symphony chopped up into 14 sections, which we later structured into rounds.
+The quiz consists of Beethoven's 5th symphony chopped up into 14 sections, which we later structured into rounds.

 This example shows what it’s like for a user to tap three notes at the same time.

-Once the MIDI files were imported into the iOS app, the data was parsed for MIDI playback.
+With the MIDI files imported into the iOS app, the data is next parsed for MIDI playback.
 The class below shows a sample of what we had to do to parse a MIDI file into JSON dynamically.

 import Foundation